 The fire was under control by approximately 11:30.
 It is believed that the conflagration was caused by a short-circuit.
 26 fire engines and 16 rescue centers have been mobilized.

-The fire has destroyed a two-century-old theater, birthplace of French cabaret-style cancan dancing.
+The fire has damaged a two-century-old theater, birthplace of French cabaret-style cancan dancing.
 The internal structural supports were designed by Gustave Eiffel, famed for the Eiffel Tower.